prat555/EcoVision/README.md

-# ♻️ Smart Waste Management Website
+# ♻️ EcoVision - Smart Waste Management Platform

 A smart, AI-powered web platform designed to help users identify, recycle, and responsibly dispose of waste items.
-Users can scan items using a camera or upload an image, and our machine learning model classifies the waste and provides eco-friendly disposal or reuse suggestions.
+Users can scan items using a camera or upload an image, and our AI model provides accurate waste classification with eco-friendly disposal suggestions.

 ## ✨ Features